Afenifere Condemns Attacks on Igbos During Election - THISDAYLIVE

 Shola Oyeyipo in Abuja

-Pan-Yoruba socio-political organisation, Afenifere, has expressed displeasure over perceived selected attacks on South-easterners in what was considered a deliberate attempt by political thugs to prevent them from electing leaders of their choice during last Saturday’s presidential and National Assembly elections in Lagos.
+Pan-Yoruba socio-political organisation, Afenifere, has expressed displeasure over perceived selected attacks on people from the South-east in what was considered a deliberate attempt by political thugs to prevent them from electing leaders of their choice during last Saturday’s presidential and National Assembly elections in Lagos.

 “Afenifere condemns in the strongest terms, the political violence visited on Nigerians of Ndigbo extraction in Lagos during the Saturday presidential elections.
 Dirty political merchants and their band of thugs, apart from engineering political disenfranchisement of Ndigbo, went ahead to visit violence on them and burning their votes en masse.